chocolateboy/startup-time/README.md

 ## NAME

-startup-time - a command-line benchmarking tool which measures the startup times of programs in various languages
+startup-time - a command-line benchmarking tool to measure the startup times of programs in various languages

 ## INSTALLATION